celo-org/docs/docs/important-information/mainnet-network-disclaimer.md

 title: Celo Mainnet Disclaimer
 description: Important considerations, warnings, and legal regulations for users of the Celo Mainnet.
 ---

 # Mainnet Disclaimer

-Important considerations, warnings, and legal regulations for users of the Baklava Testnet.
+Important considerations, warnings, and legal regulations for users of Celo mainnet.

 ___